-Here are events scheduled Saturday, Feb.
-23, to Friday, March 1.
+Here are free arts and entertainment events scheduled Saturday, Nov.
+23, to Friday, Nov.
+29.

 All events are free, so take a look -- and don't you dare say there's nothing to do in Pasadena!